 “Celebrated as it is as the light of a new day is dawning, this hour also recalls the resurrection of the Lord Jesus, the true light enlightening all people (see Jn 1:9) and “the sun of justice” (Mal 4:2), “rising from on high” (Lk 1:78).
 Hence, we can well understand the advice of St. Cyprian: “There should be prayer in the morning so that the resurrection of the Lord may thus be celebrated” (GILH, no. 38).

-Vespers is a ten-minute prayer service of hymns, readings, and intercessions done every evening by priests and sisters, but more and more laity are joining them.
-We gather in the church sanctuary Monday through Friday at 5:45.
-Books are available.
+Vespers is a fifteen-minute prayer service of hymns, readings, and intercessions done every evening by priests and sisters, but more and more laity is joining them.

 Vespers is more specifically called “Evening Prayer” as part of the Liturgy of the Hours.
 Evening Prayer gives thanks for the day just past and makes an evening sacrifice of praise to God.

 It is a special prayer because it is said by people all around the world and every hour throughout the day, due to time changes, the hours are prayed.
 In the Liturgy of the Hours, the Church fulfills Jesus’ command to “pray always” (Luke 18:1; see also 1 Thessalonians 5:17).
 Through this prayer, the people of God sanctify the day by continual praise of God and prayers of intercession for the needs of the world.

 The structure of Evening Prayer is as follows:

 Introductory Verse: The Prayer begins with the Sign of the Cross, a request for God’s assistance, and a doxology of praise.